noptic/nail-core/docs/NailApi/use.coffee.md

 modules remain unchanged.

 Once a API is created it should not be edited.
-If you have to edit the API you should do so *before* using it.
+If you have to edit the API you should do so *before* using or exporting it.

-      it 'adds a module to the copy', -> module  = augment: 'single module'
+      it 'adds a module to the copy', -> newNail = nail.use sampleModules.simpleProperties
-        newNail = nail.use module
-        newNail.modules.should.includeEql module
+        newNail.modules.should.includeEql sampleModules.simpleProperties

-      it 'adds multiple modules to the copy', -> module1 = augment: 'module1'
+      it 'adds multiple modules to the copy', -> newNail = nail.use(
-        module2 = augment: 'module2'
-        newNail = nail.use module1, module2
+          sampleModules.simpleProperties
+          sampleModules.simpleMethods
+        )
-        newNail.modules.should.includeEql module1
+        newNail.modules.should.includeEql sampleModules.simpleProperties
-        newNail.modules.should.includeEql module2
+        newNail.modules.should.includeEql sampleModules.simpleMethods

-      it 'does not change the called API', -> module  = augment: 'single module'
+      it 'does not change the called API', -> newNail = nail.use sampleModules.simpleProperties
-        newNail = nail.use module
         nail.modules.length.should.equal 0

 The new APIs `parent` property references the APIs which created the new API.

       it 'sets the copys "parent"', ->
-        module  = augment: 'single module'
-        newNail = nail.use module
+        newNail = nail.use()
         newNail.parent.should.equal nail

+###Inheritance
 Every new API inherits it's parents modules.

-      it 'adds the parents modules to the copy', -> module1     = augment: 'module1'
+      it 'adds the parents modules to the copy', -> parentNail  = nail.use sampleModules.simpleProperties
-        module2     = augment: 'module2'
-        parentNail  = nail.use module1
-        childNail   = parentNail.use module2
+        childNail   = parentNail.use sampleModules.simpleMethods
-        should.equal childNail.modules[0], module1
+        should.equal childNail.modules[0], sampleModules.simpleProperties
-        should.equal childNail.modules[1], module2
+        should.equal childNail.modules[1], sampleModules.simpleMethods

+###Exporting a Nail API
+Nail APIs can be exported like all other objects:

+    module.exports = nail.use(
+        sampleModules.simpleProperties
+        sampleModules.simpleMethods
+      )

+See
+---

+  - Howto create [modules][About.modules]
+  - Create classes with [NailApi.to]